BlueBrain/functionalizer/doc/source/usage.rst

    cd $MY_OUTPUT_DIRECTORY  # For the user to set!

-   # Rather than using salloc, sm_run may also be called within a script
+   # Rather than using salloc, functionalizer may also be called within a script
    # submitted to the queue via sbatch.
-   salloc -Aproj16 --ntasks-per-node=1 -Cnvme -N2 --exclusive --mem=0 \
+   srun -Aproj16 --ntasks-per-node=1 -Cnvme -N2 --exclusive --mem=0 \
-       srun functionalizer \
+       dplace functionalizer \
                     --s2f \
                     --output-dir=${PWD} \
                     --from ${NODES} ${NODE_POPULATION} \